m-e-w/cloud-deallocator/README.md

         ```
         pip install -r requirements.txt
         ```
-4. Create a service principal and environment variables for development
+4. Create a service principal and optionally define environment variables for development
     - Checkout [docs](https://docs.microsoft.com/en-us/azure/developer/python/configure-local-development-environment?tabs=cmd#configure-authentication) for guidance on configuring a service principal and environment variables.
-    - At the moment Azure credentials are imported from environment variables.
+    - Azure credentials can be imported from environment variables or a config.json file.
 See [set-env.sh.sample](scripts/set-env.sh.sample) for a list of sample environment variables.
 5. Create a custom role for Azure
     - In order for the script to function it requires the following actions:
         - "Microsoft.Compute/virtualMachines/read"